 At ZERO, we love hearing from patients and families.
 We always want to know how you’re doing and how we can support you.
 This is especially true during rough times like these as we weather the COVID-19 pandemic together.
 To better understand your needs, ZERO conducted its second survey within the prostate cancer community that specifically asked about the impacts of COVID-19.
 An initial survey was conducted in April, followed by a separate survey in early July.
 Both surveys garnered over 100 responses each.
-These surveys asked patients, caregivers, and survivors how they were faring during the pandemic, and the struggles and challenges they are facing.
+These surveys asked patients, caregivers, and survivors how they were faring during the pandemic.

 “When will this pandemic ever end?
 What’s next?
 Will my husband survive if he contracts COVID-19?”